Israel Soldiers Gift Annuity

 FIDF Endowment Funds

 You can make a lasting impact on the lives of Israel’s soldiers by establishing an FIDF endowment fund.
 Such a fund will enable FIDF to care for the soldiers for many years to come.
 You can establish an endowment fund with FIDF for a specific program or purpose or to fund FIDF's general charitable activities.

 These funds may be named for you and/or your family and are an excellent way to create a family legacy while making a lasting impact on the lives of Israel's soldiers.

 FIDF can offer suggestions as to how your endowment fund can ensure the continuity of one or more programs that ease the lives of the brave soldiers who are, first and foremost, our children.

-For more information on FIDF Planned Giving and for a no-cost, no-obligation illustration of what you can expect from an Israel Soldiers Gift Annuity or Charitable Remainder Unitrust based on your age and circumstances, please contact Jonathan E. Bernstein at Jonathan.Bernstein@fidf.org
+For more information on these tax advantaged planned gift ideas, and for a no-cost, no-obligation illustration of what you can expect from an Israel Soldiers Gift Annuity or Charitable Remainder Unitrust based on your age and circumstances, please contact Jonathan E. Bernstein at Jonathan.Bernstein@fidf.org